lucashfreitas/blog-lucasfsantos/content/posts/2020-02-09-good-pratices-to-develop-a-good-solid-web-api-architecture.md

 One of the questions I ask my self when starting to develop a new project is:

-> If I need to fix some bug & implement some changes, how easy/guessable is to identify where exactly I need to go to fix this bug?
+> If I need to fix some bug & change an existent feature, how easy/guessable is to identify where exactly I need to go to fix this bug?
 Which folder, which file, which method, which line of code?
+>
+> How easy is to test this code?

 As developers, we know how good is to work in a project with a clear architecture, where the folder structures and the code are organized in a intuitive and easy way!
 It saves time and money!

 What I mean with this post might not make sense for all cases and you might see production systems using a different approach, by the way, we have many interesting topics and architectures to discuss as for example DDD, CQRS & Event Sourcing, but hopefully, I will talk about them in a separated blog post.

-In this short post, I will focus mainly on giving an idea/mindset of view/separate the HTTP Layer/Controllers vs Business Roles (Services, Domains).
+> In this short post, I will focus mainly on giving an idea/mindset of view/separate the HTTP Layer/Controllers vs Business Roles (Services, Domains).
 So this tip will be most related to traditional MVC Frameworks.
 Does not matter if you are using  Ruby, C#, Java, or Javascript, for example, the concept can be applied to different languages and frameworks.

 One of the biggest problems that I have seen when maintaining web APIs is to find `Controllers` with a huge amount of code.
 I've found controllers with over 500 lines of code for each method.

+I believe that of the most importants principles of clean code and SOLID is the single responsability, a \`class\` shouldn't have many duties and try to do many things, it should be specific and should do specific things.

 I will not go through technical architectural steps but instead, I will try to share my a different view about the separation of concerns between the **HTTP LAYER/CONTROLLERS layer** vs **BUSINESS LOGIC/DOMAIN LAYER.**

 ## The Business Logic/Domain Layer

 The **Business Logic/Domain** layer is responsible to implement all the BUSINESS NEEDS, it's the core part of your system and it's directly related to the business rules.
-This layer will implement all your client needs, let's suppose the person who hired you to build a system wants to add a new customer in the database, this layer will be responsible to receive the `input` from the front end application, do validations and insert the data on the database and return a result telling if the action was successful or not.
+This layer will implement all your client needs, let's suppose the person who hired you to build a system wants to add a new customer to the database, this layer will be responsible to receive the `input` from the front end application, do validations and insert the data on the database and return a result telling if the action was successful or not.

 The most valuable part of any **enterprise** system is usually this layer as it is directly related to your user's needs This layer is directly related to our database, even though if we have the database operations in a different layer using repository patterns.

-This layer usually contains pieces of code called `Services` that executes important task to implement the Business Roles/Needs, for example as add a User:
+This layer usually contains pieces of code commonly called `Services` that executes important task to implement the Business Roles/Needs, for example as add a User:

 ```jsx
 service USER_SERVICE {